ClusterCockpit/cc-doc/content/en/docs/overview/_index.md

 maintenance, high security and intuitive usage.
 ClusterCockpit provides a modern web interface which provides:

 * HPC Users an overview about their running and past batch jobs with access to various metrics including hardware performance counter data.
 Jobs can be sorted, filtered, and tagged.
 * Support staff an easy access to all job data on multiple clusters.
 Jobs and users can be sorted and filtered using a very flexible interface.
 Job and user data can be aggregated using a customisable statistical analysis.
 There is a status view providing an overview for all clusters.
 * Administrators single file deployment for the ClusterCockpit web backend.
 A Systemd setup for easy control.
 RPM and DEB packages for the node agent.
 For authentication local accounts, LDAP, and JWT tokens are supported.
 There exists an extensive REST API to integrate into a existing monitoring and batch job scheduler infrastructure.

-ClusterCockpit is used in production at several Tier-2 HPC computing centers, you can find a list [here](/testimonials).
-It should work for small to medium HPC clusters.
+ClusterCockpit is used in production at several HPC computing centers, you can find a list [here](/testimonials).

 ## How does it work?